 Hannah Schofield

 I joined LBA in 2018 and represent a broad list of commercial and book club fiction, and select non-fiction.
-My authors have been Sunday Times, USA Today and Kindle bestsellers, and have been shortlisted for the Val McDermid Debut Award, the YA Book Prize, the Waterstones Children’s Book Prize, the Books Are My Bag Readers Award, the Victor Crime Award in Germany, and several categories of the Romantic Novelists Association Awards.
+My authors have been Sunday Times, USA Today and Kindle bestsellers; Book of the Month, Richard & Judy and Aardvark book club picks; and have been shortlisted for the Val McDermid Debut Award, the YA Book Prize, the Waterstones Children’s Book Prize, the Books Are My Bag Readers Award, the Victor Crime Award in Germany, and several categories of the Romantic Novelists Association Awards.

 I previously worked for a literary scout and in translation rights, and I grew up in Luxembourg, so I have a strong working knowledge of the global publishing market and always bring an international eye to my reading.